ming0520/bitcoin_scrap/README.md

 4. Activate the conda environment:
     ```
-    conda activate your_environment_name
+    conda activate "your_environment_name"
     ```

 ## Using ScrapperE

-To use ScrapperE, follow these steps - dont use this first:
+To use ScrapperE, follow these steps

 1. Load the database data:
     ```
-    python manage.py loaddata dumps/data.json
+    python manage.py loaddata database_dump.json
     ```

 2. Apply migrations: